 The elephants of Tsavo are known around the world for their distinctive red colouring and this region is also home to some of the last great tuskers of Africa.

 Tsavo has always been a special place for elephants and this vast expanse is currently home to Kenya’s largest elephant population numbering around 14,000.

-The Askari Project is a not for profit organization specifically set-up to raise funding and support for The Tsavo Trust a local Kenyan organization that works in conjunction with the Kenya Wildlife Service to monitor and protect the elephants in Tsavo with a specific emphasis on their signature program – The Big Tusker Project.
+The Askari Project is a not-for-profit organization specifically set up to raise funding and support for The Tsavo Trust a local Kenyan organization that works in conjunction with the Kenya Wildlife Service to monitor and protect the elephants in Tsavo with a specific emphasis on their signature program – The Big Tusker Project.

-Tusker is the term used to describe bull elephants that have tusks that weigh in excess of 45 kilograms (100 pounds).
+Tusker is the term used to describe bull elephants that have tusks that each weigh in excess of 45 kilograms (100 pounds).

 The immense size of their tusks and the profits they bring have meant that tuskers have been relentlessly targeted by elephant hunters and poachers.

 Tuskers are now incredibly rare with possibly as few as 20-30 left on the entire African continent.
 The greater Tsavo ecosystem containing Tsavo East, Tsavo West and Chyulu Hills National Parks is home to possibly the largest population of tuskers left in all of Africa.

 The Askari Project fundraising